 - If you think the opposite, then you will be going ‘short’

-This is a major advantage of trading futures over traditional assets, as you have the ability to profit from both rising and falling markets.
+Thus, you have the ability to profit from both rising and falling markets.
 In other words, if you think that an asset is likely to go down in value, futures allow you to capitalize on this prediction.

-Making Money When Trading Futures Contracts
+Strategies When Trading Futures Contracts

 So now that you have an understanding of how futures trading in the UK works, we now need to explain how seasoned investors make money.

-Below you will find a couple of simple examples of how a futures trade would result in a profit.
+Below you will find a couple of examples of how a futures trade would result in a profit.

 Example 1: Going Long on Disney Stocks